vickyzhoujy/w22/_info/syllabus.md

         </ul>
   </li>

-<li><strong>(5) Exams</strong>&mdash;There are three exams in this course— two midterms and a final.
+<li><strong>(5) Exams</strong>&mdash;There are two exams in this course— one midterms and one final.
 No makeups will be given for the final exam.
 Please make sure that you have no conflicts with the final if you are taking this course.</li>